Antony Fisher: Career

 After World War II, Fisher was alarmed by the election of a Labour government, the nationalisation of industry, and the introduction of central economic planning.
 In 1945, he had read a condensed version of The Road to Serfdom by Austrian economist Friedrich Hayek, produced by Reader's Digest, which influenced his thinking.
 Fisher sought out Hayek at the London School of Economics (where he taught) and talked about his plans to go into politics; however, Hayek, convinced him that think tanks were the best medium for effecting political change.
 In 1952, Fisher took a study trip to the United States, where he visited the new Foundation for Economic Education (FEE).
 F. A. Harper of the FEE introduced Fisher to former colleagues from the Agriculture Department of Cornell University in Ithaca, New York, who showed him intensive chicken farming techniques.
 Fisher was impressed and returned to start England's first battery cage chicken farm, Buxted Chickens, which eventually made him a millionaire.

 In 1955, he used his fortune to set up the influential Institute of Economic Affairs (IEA) with Ralph Harris.
 Set up by Fisher and Oliver Smedley, the IEA was founded after Hayek had suggested that an intellectual counterweight through think tanks was necessary to combat the prevailing post-war consensus around Keynesianism and the Butskellism of Rab Butler and Hugh Gaitskell.
 Fisher, Harris, and others built the IEA and its affiliates of Atlas Network into a bastion of free-market economics and neoliberalism, which supplanted the post-war Keynesian paradigm.

 In 1968, Fisher looked to expand his battery farm techniques into turtle meat.
 He founded the company Mariculture Ltd in 1968 in the Cayman Islands due to the tax benefits and the warm climate.
 Fisher believed that if he could increase the rate of turtle survival from eggs from the low number of 1 in 100 to 1000, then it could be a commercial success.
 Environmental groups such as Traffic (Wildlife Trade Monitoring Network) and figures like Nicol Duplaix, criticized the farm and accused it of sourcing wild turtles fraudulently.
 Some politicians were persuaded by these arguments and this led to discussions condemning the farming of turtles.
 Ultimately, these factors contributed to the failure of the venture, causing Fisher to lose most of the fortune he had gained from selling his chicken business.
 The experience also fueled his dislike of environmentalists and politicians, who he saw as obstructing innovation through regulation and opposition.

 In 1971, Fisher founded the International Institute for Economic Research (IIER), later renamed the International Policy Network (IPN), which went on to spawn both Atlas Network in 1981 and the International Policy Network in 2001.
-Through these operations, Fisher provided financial and operational support for a huge number of fledgling think tanks, most of which would not exist without his influence.
-It was through Atlas Network that Fisher was able to extend his beliefs worldwide.
-By 1984, Fisher was watching over eighteen institutions in eleven countries.
+Through these operations, Fisher provided financial and operational support for a large number of fledgling think tanks, most of which would not exist without his influence.
+It was through Atlas Network that Fisher was able to promote his ideological beliefs worldwide.
+By 1984, Fisher was watching over 18 institutions in 11 countries.